[DISCLOSURE: Cards from our partners are mentioned below.]

 The card’s annual fee is waived the first year and then is $95 each year.
 However, if you travel frequently, you may be able to justify this expense.
 If you do, it’s important you make sure you can make your monthly payments on time and, ideally, in full each month.
-Otherwise, you’ll lose those benefits to interest charges, as the card comes with a variable APR of 16.24% to 23.24%, depending on your creditworthiness.
+Otherwise, you’ll lose those benefits to interest charges, as the card comes with an APR of 17.49% - 24.49% Variable, depending on your creditworthiness.

 The Capital One Venture Rewards credit card (you can read our review here) is another travel-focused card with a low annual fee.
 Cardholders earn two miles for every dollar spent, no matter where you make a purchase.
 To get you going, new cardholders can earn 40,000 miles after spending $3,000 within the first three months of having the card.
 Your rewards don’t expire and, once you want to redeem them, you make a travel purchase with your card and cash in on the rewards as a statement credit.
 So, if you’re constantly hopping a flight to explore a new destination, this may be a great option for you.

 Just like with the Chase Sapphire Preferred, the annual fee for this card is waived the first year.
 However, after that, the Capital One Venture Rewards card carries a $59 annual fee.
-There is a variable APR of 13.24%, 18.24% or 23.24% with this card, based on your creditworthiness.
+There is an APR of 14.49% - 24.49% (Variable) with this card, based on your creditworthiness.

 The Citi Double Cash card (which you can read our review of here) is a cash back credit card with absolutely no annual fee.
 (Full Disclosure: Citibank advertises on Credit.com, but that results in no preferential editorial treatment.)
 Cardholders earn 1% cash back on all purchases and an additional 1% as you pay for those purchases, as long as you make the minimum payment each time you get a statement.